Before You Buy Another AI Tool, Answer These 12 Questions

 - It needs clear instructions and human review for important decisions

-If it still feels like “magic” or a black box, you’ll either:
+If it still feels like “magic” or a black box, you’re more likely to either over‑trust it or ignore it altogether.

 3. Can you “talk” to AI in a way that gets good results?